six-two/qr.html/README.md

 - When alternative syntaxes for something exist, using the shortest one
 - The file is only approximately half as long (12916 characters vs 24863 characters at the time of writing)

+You can try out the live demo at [qr.15c.me/tiny-qr.html](https://qr.15c.me/tiny-qr.html).

 ## Known issues

 - QR code size limitation: A maximum of 2950 characters can be used with error correction level L, less if you choose better error correction.
 - When opening `qr.html` using a file URL in chromium and enabling the clipboard monitoring, a permissions dialog is triggered every time the clipboard is read (every second).